SimpleBus/symfony-bridge/UPGRADE-2.0.md

 }
 ```

-## Command and event bus middlewares
+## Command and event buses have become message bus middlewares

 Previously you could define your own command bus and event bus behaviors by implementing `CommandBus` or `EventBus`.
 As of version 2.0 you should implement `MessageBusMiddleware` instead: